rudy5004/se_project_spots/README.md

 ## Deployment

-This webpage is deployed to GitHub pages at https://www.github.com/rudy5004
+This webpage is deployed to GitHub pages at the following [link](https://rudy5004.github.io/se_project_spots/)

 **Image**